frkatona/FLIR-Thermal_CS-temp-plotter/readme.md

 \frac{(\Delta x)^2}{\alpha \Delta \tau} >= 2 (\frac{h \Delta x}{k} + 1)
 $$

+### Combining all Three Cases

+And so with each

 ### Extending to 3D with Cylindrical Symmetry
 The cylindrical power source of the laser beam will require some 3D considerations at least insofar as the proper distribution of the laser power as a heat source is concerned, as well as any 3D visualization of the temperature distribution.
-The heat equation in cylindrical coordinates is given by [Holman p.
-182]:
+The heat equation in cylindrical coordinates is given by:

 $$
 \frac{1}{r} \frac{\partial}{\partial r} \left( r \frac{\partial T}{\partial r} \right) + \frac{1}{r^2} \frac{\partial^2 T}{\partial \theta^2} + \frac{\partial^2 T}{\partial z^2} = \frac{1}{\alpha} \frac{\partial T}{\partial t}